syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Number-Formatting.md

 control: NumericUpDown
 documentation: ug
 ---
-# Number Formatting in SfNumericUpDown
+# Number Formatting in NumericUpDown (SfNumericUpDown)

 The Values of the SfNumericUpDown can be configured to display different formats like currency format, percent format etc.